 - To create soil for a seed starting mix (or potting soil)

-When starting seeds or transplanting tiny seedlings, you need to have very fine soil to lightly cover the seeds.
+When starting seeds, potting up tiny seedlings, or transplanting seedlings, you need to have very fine soil to lightly cover the seeds.

 If your soil has large chunks of debris, this could interfere with the germination of the seed and your germination rate will decrease, wasting both time and money.